 What Are The Primary Components Of Labor Cost In Manufacturing?

-Direct wages, indirect labor, payroll taxes (FICA, FUTA, SUTA), employee benefits, and overtime premiums comprise the fully burdened labor cost.
-Tracking wages alone understates your true labor expense by 25–40%.
+Direct wages, indirect labor, payroll taxes (FICA, FUTA, SUTA), employee benefits, and overtime premiums.
+Track only wages and you’ll understate your true labor expense by 25-40%.

 How Does Direct Labor Differ From Indirect Labor?

-Direct labor is traceable to a specific product or work order, like an assembler building units.
-Indirect labor supports production broadly but is not tied to one unit, like a maintenance technician servicing equipment.
+Direct labor traces to a specific product or work order, like an assembler building units.
+Indirect labor supports production broadly but isn’t tied to one unit, like a maintenance tech servicing equipment.

 What Is An Acceptable Labor Cost Percentage For Manufacturers?

-Most manufacturers target 20–35% of total production cost, though capital-intensive operations run lower (10–20%) and labor-intensive custom work runs higher (30–40%).
-Track the trend over time rather than fixating on a single number.
+Most manufacturers target 20-35% of total production cost.
+Capital-intensive operations run lower (10-20%), and labor-intensive custom work runs higher (30-40%).
+Watch the trend over time instead of fixating on a single number.

 How Does Production Volume Affect Per-Unit Labor Cost?

 Higher volume spreads fixed labor costs like setup time and supervision across more units, lowering the per-unit cost.
-This is why batch size planning directly affects profitability.
+This is why batch size planning hits profitability directly.

 How Do I Sync Manufacturing Labor Costs With QuickBooks?

-Use manufacturing software that posts labor costs from closed work orders directly to your QuickBooks COGS and overhead accounts.
-This eliminates manual journal entries and ensures your books match production reality.
+Use manufacturing software that posts labor costs from closed work orders straight to your QuickBooks COGS and overhead accounts.
+That removes the manual journal entries and keeps your books aligned with production.

 Conclusion